-"The vizierate contact has not mentioned to the Pharaoh that the harem, or part of the harem could be plotting against him; the Pharaoh loves and respects every single occupant.
-If we are to approach the king, we must do so with solid evidence.
-And we must find some - the consequences of a harem plot coming to fruition are unthinkable; they would be a powerful force if they sided against the king, especially if they had the military on their side."
+"Because of this, the vizierate has not mentioned to the Pharaoh that the harem, or part of the harem could be plotting against him.
+Plus any hint of a plot organised by the Pharaoh's own family would be the most dishonourable gossip – we'd have to conceal it from the public.
+If we are to approach the Pharaoh, we must do so with solid evidence.
+And we must find some evidence- the consequences of a harem plot coming to fruition are unthinkable; they'd be a powerful force if they sided against him, especially if they had the military on their side."

 "Surely the members of the harem are happy enough?"
 I asked, rather lamely.
 "They are beloved of the Pharaoh, they are surrounded by luxury and prestige.
-What would be the sense in rebelling?
-Even if it was for their freedom, they would have nowhere to go.
-Would they?"
+What would be the sense in rebelling; for their freedom?
+Where would the go?"

-I thought of vaulted palace rooms and running fountains, lapis lazuli adorned princes and princesses lounging on exquisite cushions and drinking the finest wines.
+I thought of vaulted palace chambers and beautiful water pools, lapis lazuli adorned princes and princesses lounging on exquisite cushions and drinking the richest wines.
 I thought of myself leaning over the queen's long, manicured fingernails, painting delicate henna patterns whilst sitting in the finest linen gowns watching the royal dancers entertain.
-I would talk with the royal family, the family of the gods and be able to learn their ways and manners - perhaps even find a man worthy of the old tales.
-Then I thought of strangers plotting, lurking in the dark shadows, the damp smell of blood, a dagger in the gloom and me a spy in the middle of it.
+I would talk with the royal family, the family of the gods and be able to learn their ways and manner.
+Then I thought of strangers plotting, lurking in the dark shadows, the damp smell of blood, a dagger in the gloom and me, a spy, in the middle of it.

-"When we get to Thebes you will accompany me to the constabulary.
-You will meet the officers who will work for me and most importantly my superior; the Medjay.
-We will go over your security arrangements.
-Although I do stress this is a dangerous task."
+"When we get to Thebes you'll accompany me to the constabulary to meet the officers who work for me and the Medjay.
+We'll go over your security arrangements then."

 "The Captain of Thebes," he replied.
 "He's not quite the top of the constabulary but he's the highest officer who is aware of the possible plot.
-It is imperative that you understand that you will not just be a Royal Ornament," Father said earnestly.
-"You must understand that you will be working for the constabulary as an officer.
+It is imperative that you understand that you'll not just be a Master Adorner."
+He grasped my shoulders.
+"You must understand that you'll be working as a spy.
 You must report to us when we tell you to, you must give us the right information."

-I had liked the idea of being a court lady much better than being an agent; at least I could have been confident in my own abilities.
+I had liked the idea of being a court lady much better than being a spy; at least I could have been confident in my own abilities.

-"Father, I would not want to disappoint you in something so important. . "
+"Father, I would not disappoint you in something so important. . "

-"We will go over the details once we reach the constabulary in Thebes," he replied reassuringly.
+"We'ill go over the details once we reach the Theban constabulary," he reassured me.
 "We will prepare you."

-I had told Min I would take half a day off work so we could spend the day together doing nothing much in particular.
-It had been a busy day; I had done numerous manicures with orange henna (which seemed to be the summer's fashionable colour), performed facial massages on a large group of women who were going to a bigger town to the south for a party, and I had also spent hours painstakingly weaving gold and bronze beads into the top layers of an extremely elaborate wig.
-Apart from the pain in my upper back, the hair had smelled musty, as though it had had one too many perfumed wax cones melted over the top.
-I confess I tried it on and as I looked into the large shop mirror, I half expected to see Hathor laughing and pointing at me because I looked utterly ridiculous.
+I told Min I'd take half a day off so we could spend an afternoon together doing nothing in particular.
+I'd had a busy morning; I'd done numerous manicures with this summers fashionable orange henna, facials for a large group of women on their way south for a party, and spent hours weaving bronze beads into the top layers of a thick elaborate wig.
+Apart from the pain it caused me in my upper back leaning over it, the hair had smelled musty as though it had had one too many perfumed wax cones melted over the top.

-As the excitement of my forthcoming journey excelled, I began to tell my regular customers about my expected journey to Thebes.
+I told some of my regular customers about my expected journey to Thebes.
 Neferue, a well-to-day lady who lived in one of the larger villas on the outskirts of the town, came in for her weekly pedicure and was greatly interested in what I had to say.